 If you have any questions about public notice, ask your Agency Contract Coordinator, the Office of Grants Management, or Assistant Attorney General.

-Grants Management Policy 08-01, the Conflict of Interest Policy for State Grant-Making, addresses potential conflicts of interest in the grant award process.
+OGM Policy 08-01, Conflict of Interest Policy for State Grant-Making addresses potential conflicts of interest in the grant award process.
 This policy also applies to organizations that are current state grantees or grant applicants.
-Grants Management Policy 08-01 includes procedures to avoid both individual and organizational conflicts of interest.
+OGM Policy 08-01 includes procedures to avoid both individual and organizational conflicts of interest.

 The following are some definitions created by the commissioner of Administration related to conflicts of interest:

-Grants Management Policy 08-04 states that Minnesota state agencies must use a written grant agreement for all grants made by the agency.
-It is essential to write clear duties and expectations of the grantee into the grant contract.
-Careful drafting ensures that the parties to the contract have achieved an understanding and have mutually agreed on the terms of the grant agreement, such as duties, quality of performance, time of performance, and terms of payment.
+OGM Policy 08-04 states that Minnesota state agencies must use a written grant contract agreement for all grants made by the agency.
+It is essential to write clear duties and expectations of the grantee into the grant contract agreement.
+Careful drafting ensures that the parties to the contract have achieved an understanding and have mutually agreed on the terms of the grant contract agreement, such as duties, quality of performance, time of performance, and terms of payment.
 Careful drafting avoids future disputes, which are costly and waste valuable resources.
+Some agencies choose to incorporate the grant contract agreement assurances and deliverables as part of the grant application process and issue notices of grant awards to grantees.
+The notice of grant award contains the pertinent grant information and incorporates the approved work plan and budget that were submitted by the grant applicant as part of the application process.

-An ambiguous grant agreement may result in failure to obtain the services the agency assumed were contained in the contract.
+An ambiguous grant contract agreement or notice of grant award may result in failure to obtain the services the agency assumed were contained in the contract.
 Agencies may find it difficult to require grantees to perform duties that are not clearly and specifically stated.
-Ambiguous grant agreements lead to amendments that are used to clarify items that should have been in the original contract.
-The written grant agreement is generally the only thing that counts in a dispute over whether the grantee has fulfilled his promises.
+Ambiguous grant contract agreements lead to amendments that are used to clarify items that should have been in the original grant contract agreement.
+The written grant contract agreement or notice of grant award is generally the only thing that counts in a dispute over whether the grantee has fulfilled his promises.

 In a legal action, any ambiguity will be interpreted against the party in the more powerful position; in most cases the agency, so a provision that can be interpreted against the agency most likely will be.
 Don't take for granted that something you and the grantee have discussed and verbally agreed upon will happen.
-If it is not written in the grant agreement, it is not enforceable.
+If it is not written in the grant contract agreement or notice of grant award, it is not enforceable.

 First and foremost you must answer who, what, when, where, and how much.
-Answering these questions with specific detail is a great start to grant agreement drafting.
-Thinking through the following list of issues will help you get the most from your grantee.
+Answering these questions with specific detail is a great start to grant contract agreement drafting.
+Thinking through the following list of topics and questions will help you get the most from your grantee:

-Sample Grant Agreements are available on the Policies, Statutes and Forms page.
-Since each grant is unique, the sample forms may have to be modified.
-Agencies are strongly encouraged to contact us and their Assistant Attorney General to review any modifications to these forms.
+A sample grant contract agreement is available on the OGM website.
+Since each grant is unique, this form may have to be modified.
+Agencies are strongly encouraged to contact the OGM and their Assistant Attorney General to review any modifications to this form.
+The Sample Grant Contract Agreement form is available on the OGM website under the forms tab.

-Grants Management Policy 08-08 requires that state agencies specify the method and schedule of payments for each grant in the grant agreement.
+OGM Policy 08-08 requires that state agencies specify the method and schedule of payments for each grant in the grant contract agreement or notice of grant award.
 Reimbursement is the preferred method for making grant payments.
 Although they are not preferred, advance payments on grants may be allowed in certain situations.
 Advance payments on grants shall be negotiated between the state agency and grantee on a case by case basis.
-Please review Grants Management Policy 08-08 for additional information.
+Please review OGM Policy 08-08 for additional information.

-Any amendments to the terms of the grant agreement must be made according to a fully executed amendment.
+Any amendments to the terms of the grant contract agreement MUST be made according to a fully executed amendment.
 A memo to the grantee indicating changes is not legally binding and is not sufficient to make the changes.
-Please see Grants Management Policy 08-12 for additional information on grant amendments.
+Please see OGM Policy 08-12 for additional information on grant amendments.

 This checklist may serve as a guide as you move through the approval process.